ml-energy/zeus/zeus_monitor/README.md

 ## Building

+The Zeus monitor is pre-built for you if you're using our [Docker image](https://ml.energy/zeus/getting_started/environment/).

 ### Dependencies

-All dependencies are pre-installed if you're using our Docker image.
 1. CMake >= 3.22
 1. CUDAToolkit, especially NVML (`libnvidia-ml.so`)